Many people are in the habit of writing every day in a personal journal to keep track of behaviors to help them reflect and grow.

 Lessons Learned should not be a ceremonial meeting at the end of the project to check a box.

-To address this problem, we at BrightWork recommend establishing central organizational-level Lessons Learned Repository.
+To address this problem, we at BrightWork recommend establishing a central organizational-level lesson learned repository, which essentially functions as a lessons learned database project management teams can query.